A Step By Step Guide for Foreigners to Start a Business in Singapore

 C. Company registration process

-ACRA fully computerizes the company registration process in Singapore.
+ACRA fully computerises the company registration process in Singapore.
 A company can be incorporated in a two-day window.
 After the company incorporation process, the new company can purchase a Business Profile from ACRA.
 You will need this profile for bank account opening and the business licenses application.
 The business profile contains the following:

 - registration number (UEN),